 It is likely that you’ve had at least one person tell you to use software tools/apps that respect your privacy and that you shouldn’t trust Google, Microsoft, Facebook, etc. However, the problem is that privacy-respecting software tools often aren’t easy to use and don’t fit into your workflow easily.

 Many consider using Linux a daunting task.
-But these days Linux is easy to install, works on most hardware out of the box, has a large selection of apps and doesn’t require you to touch the command line.
+But these days Linux is easy to install, works on a lot of hardware out of the box, has a reasonably large selection of apps and doesn’t require you to touch the command line.
+I recommend you to install the elementary OS, Linux Mint or Pop_OS in that case.

 If you can afford it, buy an iPhone as it’s definitely more privacy respecting than Google’s Android ever will be.
-However, for an ideal solution, consider installing LineageOS on your Android phone, which works the same as any Android phone but comes without excessive Google tracking.
+However, on an Android, you may consider installing LineageOS on your Android phone, which works the same as any Android phone but comes without excessive Google tracking.
+Downsides are that camera performance and/or features typically take a hit on these custom ROMs.

 Given the sheer amount of time people spend on browsers, changing it would be perhaps more of a transformative decision than an operating system.
 And for that, just go Firefox.